-- (2) The Company shall plan to build a basis for the stable recording of returns that commensurate with risk, for achievement of an appropriate capital structure, and appropriate allocation of resources, primarily by identifying and recognizing, evaluating and measuring, controlling, monitoring, and reporting the risks of the Group and by implementing continuous comprehensive risk management.
+- (2) The Company shall build a basis for the stable recording of returns that commensurate with risk, for achievement of an appropriate capital structure, and appropriate allocation of resources, primarily by identifying and recognizing, evaluating and measuring, controlling, monitoring, and reporting the risks of the Group and by implementing continuous comprehensive risk management.

 - (3) The Company shall establish individual risk management methods and their implementations, by classifying significant risks into the following categories based on characteristic features of businesses and services of the Group.

 - i) Credit risks

 - ii) Asset risks

 - iii) Investment risks

 - iv) Market risks

 - v) Liquidity risks

 - vi) Country risks

 - vii) Operational risks

 - (4) The Company shall implement and monitor risk capital management after comprehensively grasping the risks of the Group that can be evaluated, measured and forecasted in a reasonably quantitative manner and by periodically and as necessary examining the risk capital management.

 - (5) The Company shall establish internal rules, etc. that state, among other matters, the Group's basic policies for risk management and risk management methods, operations, systems, etc. The Group Companies shall also prepare necessary internal rules, etc. that state, among other matters, the risk management and operations of the Group Companies.

-- (6) The Company shall install an officer responsible for company-level risk management and a department that supervises risk management, and periodically and flexibly as necessary hold meetings of the Risk Management Committee concerning integrated risk management of the Group.
-The Risk Management Committee shall report, besides major risks of businesses of the Group, on risk management matters that are engaged by different committees and through internal audits concerning financial markets, capital fluidities, compliance, systems, IT, etc.
+- (6) The Company shall establish an executive officer and a department in charge of companywide risk management respectively and hold Risk Management Committee meetings related to integrated risk management of the Group as necessary and on a regular basis.
+The report to the Risk Management Committee shall be made on major risks of the Group's businesses, and other risk-management-related matters concerning financial markets, liquidity, compliance, systems, IT and others provided from the committees and internal auditing.

 - (7) The Company shall demand significant risk-related reports from the Group Companies and compile them into information necessary for company-level risk management before reporting current risk, issues, and if necessary countermeasures, etc. related to the overall management of the Group, to the Board of Directors, which shall supervise their implementations.

-<Crisis management>
+<Crisis Management>

 - (1) The Company shall clarify its basic ideas and judging standards in preparation against an event that may lead to huge loss, undermine credibility, or cause substantial delay or long-term interruption in business of the Group, and establish a system, etc. that ensures continuous management of operations in general and recovery of normal functions to fulfill social responsibility and minimize losses of the Group. - (2) The Company shall, in peacetime, clarify the departments responsible for events in crisis based on the characteristics of their business, prepare systems that deal with different levels of events in crisis, and establish internal rules, etc. that enable activities to collect information and collaborate in crisis, and allow business continuity and recovery.
-The Group Companies shall establish internal rules, etc. within each company.
+The Group companies shall establish corresponding internal rules, etc. within each company.

-[Framework for Ensuring the Efficient Execution of Duties]
+Framework for ensuring the efficient Execution of Duties